hamzakhanpat1-ai/Localrepo/Readme.md

-# git This is my new repo.
+# This is my new repo.